adwaitnd/BBBIOlib/Demo/Demo_US/README.md

 *The Makefiles in the individual application folders are not yet functional.*

-For compiling the program simply do
+To compile the program simply do the following in the repository

 	# make US

-This will generate the executable *US.out* in the directory */Demo/Demo_US*.
-Running the program will give you a log file with the processed received signal, which is named by the execution time and date.
-To adjust the parameters and enable additional functionalities you can reconfigure the settings in */Demo/Demo_US/US.c*.
+This will generate the executable *US.out* in the directory */Demo/Demo_US/*.
+Simultaneous playback and recording will start once you run the program.
+Log file with the processed received signal can be found in your local directory after the program ends by its execution time and date.
+To adjust the parameters and enable additional functionalities, such as keeping the raw data, you can reconfigure the settings in */Demo/Demo_US/US.c*.

-*You might need to re-generate the matlab library using the coder from Matlab if you want to change the chirps used in the application*
+*In the current setting, you might need to regenerate the matlab library and replace it if you want to change the chirp used in the application*

 [Finish this documentation later]